-Top tip: Build a diverse pipeline programme – thinking strategically, but also creatively, is the best way forward.
+Top tip: Build a diverse pipeline program – thinking strategically, but also creatively, will be the best way forward.

-- Make your own opportunities through internships or fellowships, and be assertive about this, both internally and externally.
+- Make your own opportunities via internships or fellowships, and be assertive about this both internally and externally.

 - Focus on more than grades and which schools candidates went to.

-- Consider techniques from contextual recruitment practices, which view the candidate and their background holistically, rather than isolating individual portions of their skillset and qualifications.
+- Consider techniques from contextual recruitment practices which take into account the candidate and their background holistically, rather than isolating individual portions of their skillset and qualifications.
 For example: is that person the first from their family to attend college?
 How do they measure up comparatively with other candidates from a similar socio-economic or demographic situation?

 - Don’t just rely on inbound approaches.
 Look for the candidates you need, and look where diverse candidates will be.

 - Be assertive with outside recruiters and don’t accept non-diverse slates.

 Top tip: Broaden your point of view – part of the pipeline challenge is that those evaluating candidates sometimes have the tendency to gravitate to people like themselves.
 Most companies we spoke to strive to always have at least one diverse candidate being considered for each open job, while others had set proportions which had to be met across all potential new hires.